openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

         See :ref:`Creating a Unicode Encoded CSV File`.

     * - Header row

-      - You must include a header row, with column names exactly as specified in "Columns" below, including case.
+      - You must include a header row, with column names exactly matching those specified in "Columns" below, including case.

     * - One or two columns identifying students
-      - You must include at least one column identifying students: either "Email" or "Username", or both.
+      - You must include at least one column identifying students: either "email" or "username", or both.

         If both the username and an email address are provided for a student, the email address has precedence.